yoonmoonsick/dnd2024/README.md

 - Level 1: Spell Casting
   - You can now learn all Ranger spells and prepare them for use.
 - Level 1: Favored Enemy ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/Resources/1_Normal_48/FavoredEnemyCharge.png?raw=true)
-  - You always have the Hunter’s Mark spell prepared.
+  - You always have the Hunter's Mark spell prepared.
 You can cast it twice without expending a spell slot, and you regain all expended uses of this ability when you finish a Long Rest.
 When you reach Ranger Level 5, you gain 1 additional use of this feature.
 At Level 9, you gain 4 uses.
 - Level 2: Deft Explorer
   - Expertise.
 Choose one of your skill proficiencies with which you lack Expertise.
 You gain Expertise in that skill.
 - Level 6: Roving
-  - Your Speed increases by 10 feet while you aren’t wearing Heavy armor.
+  - Your Speed increases by 10 feet while you aren't wearing Heavy armor.
 - Level 9: Deft Explorer
   - Choose Two of your skill proficiencies with which you lack Expertise.
 You gain Expertise in that skill.
 - Level 10: Tireless ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/Resources/1_Normal_48/TirelessCharge.png?raw=true)
   - As a Magic action, you can give yourself a number of Temporary Hit Points equal to 1d8 plus your Wisdom modifier (minimum of 1).
 You can use this action a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a Long Rest.
 - Level 12: Precise Hunter
-  - You have Advantage on attack rolls against the creature currently marked by your Hunter’s Mark.
+  - You have Advantage on attack rolls against the creature currently marked by your Hunter's Mark.

 ### Fey Wanderer